-The tachometer (tach) gauge is included in the multifunction gauge that is installed on the console.
+The tachometer (tach) gauges are located on the console.
 To ensure the tach is working properly, simply turn the ignition key on and start the engine.
 While the engine is idling, the tach should be reading in the proper RPM range recommended for the engine.
 Your engine manual will indicate the appropriate RPM range.
 When you are running at wide-open throttle, the tach should read near the top end of the recommended RPM range.